Fire tears through A&E at Croydon University Hospital as 100 patients evacuated

 A hospital in Croydon has evacuated 100 patients after a fire broke out in its A&E department.

-The fire ripped through the emergency department at Croydon University Hospital in south London this afternoon.
-The alarm was raised just before 3pm on Sunday.
+The fire ripped through the emergency department at Croydon University Hospital just before 3pm on Sunday.

-Everyone in the building at the time of the fire got out safely, according to the Croydon Health Services NHS Trust.
+Everyone in the building at the time was evacuated safely, according to the Croydon Health Services NHS Trust.

-The Accident and Emergency (A&E) department is still closed for repairs due to the damage caused by the flames.
+The A&E department is still closed for repairs due to the damage caused by the fire.

-Around 100 staff and patients had to be evacuated from the building while the fire was ongoing.

-The London Fire Brigade said it took about two hours to get the fire under control.
-It was under control by around 5.07pm this evening.
+The London Fire Brigade said the fire was under control by 5.07pm.

 Croydon Health Services NHS Trust is urging anyone in the local community who needs urgent or emergency care to call 111, where they will get advice and be directed to next nearest A&E centre.